exakat/exakat-docker/docs/description/Structures/ThrowsAndAssign.md

-Throws An Assignement
 It is possible to throw an exception, and, in the same time, assign this exception to a variable.

-However, $e will never be used, as the exception is thrown, and any following code is not executed.
+However, the variable will never be used, as the exception is thrown, and any following code is not executed.

 <?php